*Last Updated: August 17, 2023

 Ultimately, the payment reconciliation process is an indispensable practice that helps your agency identify errors earlier and make quicker corrective actions.

 At a high level, the payment reconciliation process is a three-step process:

 1. Internal Review

-After a transaction is posted through a billing notification or scheduled payment, the company that received or made the payment will record the transaction.
-It may be recorded in a spreadsheet, accounting software, or any other form of record retention.
+Once a transaction posts through a scheduled payment, the department that received the payment will record the transaction.
+They may record it in a spreadsheet, accounting software, or any other form of record retention.

 2. External Review

 Banks record transactions, displaying withdrawals and deposits made in an account.
 Agencies can usually access these transactions via bank transfer (BAI) files.

 Once records are ready, you or your automated system can compare the transactions to find discrepancies.
 You may see that an account was underpaid or discover unrecognizable transactions.
 You may also find that data was input incorrectly.

 This comparison stage helps verify all transactions and ensure accounts are well-maintained.